top of page

 Every shop says it.
 Every website uses it.
 Every salesperson has the word ready.

-The problem is that when a word becomes popular, it also becomes cloudy.
+The problem is that when a word becomes popular, it becomes cloudy.

 Bootfitting can mean careful analysis, measurement, modification and long-term problem solving.